 “That stuff,” she sat next to him, “floating down there.
 I know it’s all seaweed or whatever but it just looks so, I don’t know, mythical?
 Mysterious?”

 Our man, bamboozled and baffled, looked at the brunette flight attendant.
 His mouth agape, his eyes wide.
-Did he know he looked like a caricature of a Surprised Man?
+Did he know he looked like a caricature of a comically surprised person?
 Probably not, to be honest.
 But it’s easy to imagine all the unnecessary thoughts that were flooding his mind.
 Mind you, reader, that seat had been empty since before the airplane took off in Miami Airport but our man’s armpits and brow had already begun to perspire.
 The brunette flight attendant noticed this almost immediately.

 “Let me get you that coke,” she said, quickly leaving the empty seat.

-“Hey there!”
+“Howdy!”
 He felt a loud, southern drawl ooze into his right ear canal, a feeling of which he wasn’t too particularly fond.
 “Couldn’t help but notice this seat was empty!”
-The voice was so loud, so obnoxious, that Eugene kept his eyes peeled to the window, gazing at the bluegreen water thousands of miles below.
+The voice was so loud, so obnoxious, that Eugene kept his eyes peeled to the window, gazing at the blue-green water thousands of miles below.
 If he ignored the southern voice, Eugene thought, it would ignore him.
 “I’m sure you don’t mind me sitting here, do ya, partner?”
-It was with that last word, partner, that Eugene knew there was no use in his prevalence that ignoring an annoyance would lead said annoyance to disperse into nothingness.
+It was with that last word, partner, that Eugene knew there was no use in his inclination that ignoring an annoyance would lead said annoyance to disperse into nothingness.
 Eugene turned his head to face whoever decided to rescind his personal space but, to his surprise, there was no one there.
 The seat was as empty as Eugene’s apartment.
 He thought to himself about how curious the situation was and let his mind wander once more.
-His eyes naturally gravitated to the window once more.
+His eyes naturally gravitated to the window once again.

-For the uninitiated (a category in which Eugene fit nicely) the olovilactic prophylactic Rilmazafone tends to have a handful of unique side effects.
-These side effects affect individuals in a uniquely personal level which is to say no two individuals will experience the same side effects.
+For the uninitiated (a category in which Eugene fit nicely) the olovilactic prophylactic drug Rilmazafone tends to have a handful of unique side effects.
+These side effects affect are uniquely personal level which is to say no two individuals will experience the same side effects.
 Sure, they may be slightly similar but never identical.
 In fact, Rilazafan’s parent pharmaceutical company QuasiLabs Inc. led many studies in which twins, triplets, and even a handful of quadruplets ingested identical dosages of the drug.
 The results, as you might imagine, were incredibly absurd and obtuse.
 A handful of the participants went on to become illustrious authors, filmmakers, and sculptors.
 Others drove off bridges as soon as the test had concluded.
 QuasiLab Inc.’s findings were never published and the drug was discontinued immediately which did wonders for its popularity.

 He looked up at the brunette flight attendant, smiled, and said “thank you, miss.”